 If your loft conversion is on the smaller side, or you're opting for a couple of small rooms as opposed to one large one, take advantage of the naturally cosy feel offered by small spaces.

-While opting for a light coloured scheme – you really can't beat white – has the power to make a room feel larger and lighter, it needs to be balanced out to prevent it from feeling too clinical.
+While opting for a light coloured scheme – you really can't beat white – has the power to make a loft rooms feel larger and lighter, it needs to be balanced out to prevent it from feeling too clinical.

 You need to consider the layout of your completed loft conversion long before you start work.
 This means deciding where you will position pieces of furniture, the bathroom and any built-in storage.